KodeStar/audiosilo/README.md

 If anyone wants to help out, reach out to me (Kode) on the linuxserver.io discord at https://discord.gg/9guFVhmTcq

+There is a github pages hosted version of the code at:

+- http://audioserve.coderior.com - Use this one if your audioserve instance **doesn't** use https
+- https://audioserve.coderior.com - Use this one if your audioserve instance **does** use https, using this one allows you to install it as a PWA and cache files for offline use

+You need to be running an instance of Audioserve - https://github.com/izderadicka/audioserve/ this is a front end for Audioserve.

 ## Build Setup

 ```bash